Dr. Rabab Kreidieh

 Signal Processing Society top award "The Society Award" (2008),

-the YWCA Woman of Distinction Award (2008), British
+the YWCA Woman of Distinction Award (2008), British Columbia's top

-(2006) and UBC Killam Research Prize (1998).
+UBC Killam Research Prize (1998).

 Dr Ward's research interests are mainly in

 the areas of signal, image and video processing.
 She has made

 contributions in the areas of signal detection, image encoding,